RADAR-base/RADAR-Schemas/java-sdk/radar-schemas-validator/README.md

 ## Suppress checks

-Record name and field name validations can be suppressed modifying the [skip](src/test/resources/skip.yml) configuration file.
+Record name, field name validations, and field name collision check can be suppressed modifying the [skip](src/test/resources/skip.yml) configuration file.

 `files` lists files paths that do not need to take into account.
 All tests are enable by default.